OpenTermsArchive/contrib-versions/Grammarly/Terms of Service.md

 Grammarly may from time to time update or revise this Agreement.
 If Grammarly updates or revises this Agreement, Grammarly will notify you either by email to your most recently provided email address, by posting the updated or revised Terms of Service and End User License Agreement on the Site or by any other manner chosen by Grammarly in its commercially reasonable discretion.
 Your use of the Site, Services or Software following any such update or revision constitutes your agreement to be bound by and comply with this Agreement as updated or revised.
 You can view the most current Terms of Service and End User License Agreement at https://nspl.grammarly.com/terms.
 It is your responsibility to review the Terms of Service and End User License Agreement periodically.

 If you cancel your subscription within ten (10) days following such notice by Grammarly in accordance with the two preceding paragraphs, then Grammarly will refund you a pro-rated portion of any pre-paid Fees for the affected Services applicable to the cancelled portion of the pre-paid subscription term, if any.

-Proofreading Credits

-For promotional purposes, Grammarly may offer you certain proofreading credits for use with the Services or the Software in connection with a Trial or a subscription to the Site, Services or Software (“Proofreading Credits”).
-Any Proofreading Credits offered or granted to you by Grammarly are subject to the terms of this Agreement.
-Proofreading Credits shall accrue and expire as determined by Grammarly in its sole discretion, and in no event shall you be entitled to accrue more than one thousand five hundred (1,500) Proofreading Credits in the aggregate.
-Grammarly reserves the right to stop providing or revoke Proofreading Credits at any time in its sole discretion.
-Without limiting the foregoing, Grammarly may terminate any Proofreading Credits that you do not use within three (3) months of the grant date.
-In addition, all Proofreading Credits shall expire and shall be no longer be recognized by Grammarly upon the earlier to occur of any cancellation, termination or expiration of (a) any Trial, or (b) your subscription to the Site, Services or Software, in each case whether cancelled or terminated by you or by Grammarly.
-You agree that Grammarly has the right to manage, regulate, and/or modify the rights underlying such Proofreading Credits and that Grammarly will have no liability to you based on its exercise of this right.
-Grammarly makes no guarantee as to the nature, quality or value of the Services that may be obtained in exchange for your Proofreading Credits.
-Proofreading Credits are not real currency and they do not represent a credit balance of real currency or its equivalent or reflect any stored value.

 Links to Third Party Sites